 Working capital is a common measure of a business’ overall health – it’s an indicator of whether a company is able to pay off its short-term liabilities or not.
 Here we provide information about the working capital cycle and how to manage elements of the cycle to improve working capital within a business.

-The working capital cycle is the amount of time it takes to turn current assets and current liabilities into cash.
-It measures the time between paying for goods supplied to you and the final receipt of cash to you from the sale.
+The working capital cycle is the amount of time it takes your business to generate cash.
+It measures the time between paying for goods supplied to you, how long they sit in inventory and the final receipt of cash to you from the sale.

 The working capital cycle is important as a business with a short cycle usually has healthy cash flow, whereas a business with a long cycle is likely to have cash flow difficulties.